 The Tchaikovsky Moscow State Conservatory is considered one of the elite schools of music and where Dmitry is proud to have had his education.
 This conservatory is recognized for its vast spectrum of specialties in the field of classical music.
 He was awarded diplomas in Orchestral Conducting, Operatic Conducting, and Composition.
 He participated in a Several-week Master course of Conducting of Maestro Yuri Simonov in Moscow, Masterclasses of Christian Ehwald in Germany, and of Czeslaw Grabowski in Poland.

-Maestro Polyakov has had remarkable opportunities to conduct orchestras in Germany, Poland, Spain, Romania, Kazakhstan, and his native Russia.
+Maestro Polyakov has had remarkable opportunities to conduct orchestras in Germany, Poland, Spain, Romania, Kazakhstan, and Russia.
 His conducting journey has resulted in invaluable career experience and skills in leading orchestras.
-International concert experiences, his educational background and years of dedicated work, demonstrate his solid, creative, instrumental leadership aptitude and shows his innate capabilities.
+International concert experiences, his educational background, and years of dedicated work, demonstrate his solid, creative, instrumental leadership aptitude and shows his innate capabilities.
 Under his baton, orchestra members follow his clear directions as he leads in concerts.
-He's comfortable directing the instrumentalists in the rehearsal room as well as the soloists on stage.
+He is comfortable directing the instrumentalists in the rehearsal room as well as the soloists on stage.
 His vast knowledge of repertoires gives him experienced confidence with any sheet music, on any podium.

-Over the course of his extraordinary career, Dmitry Polyakov has conducted prominent orchestras such as Moscow Philharmonic Orchestra, Brandenburg State Orchestra in Germany, Zielona Gora Philharmonic Orchestra in Poland, Castello Symphony Orchestra in Spain, Concert Symphony Orchestra of the Moscow Conservatory, Safonov Philharmonic Orchestra, Krasnoyarsk Academic Symphony Orchestra, Murmansk Philharmonic Orchestra, Nizhny Tagil Philharmonic Orchestra, Moscow Conservatory Opera Theatre Orchestra, Mordovia State Chamber Orchestra, and other collectives.
+Over the course of his extraordinary career, Dmitry Polyakov has conducted prominent orchestras such as Moscow Philharmonic Orchestra, Brandenburg State Orchestra in Germany, Zielona Gora Philharmonic Orchestra in Poland, Castello Symphony Orchestra in Spain, Murmansk Philharmonic Orchestra, and many other collectives.

-To conductor Dmitry Polyakov, according to critics, are inherent: talent, charisma, the highest professionalism, and personal magnetism.
-The manner of conducting differs softness and peculiar aristocratism, a unique combination of emotionality and tranquility.
-They note that he is a conductor with a lot of potential, he is diplomatic in working with the orchestra, but he is demanding and careful in working on the material.
+Dmitry Polyakov, according to critics, has inherent talent, charisma, the highest professionalism, and personal magnetism.
+His manner of conducting has a unique combination of emotionality and tranquility.
+It has a softness and an aristocracy about it.
+He is diplomatic in working with the orchestra, but he is demanding and careful in working on the material.

 A milestone in his career was the Musical Offering Festival, it became a symbol of collaboration between himself and the Murmansk Philharmonic, which produced many unforgettable concerts.
 One of these occurred on February 1, 2015.
-The Festival opened with the winner of the Queen Elizabeth Competition in Brussels, violinist Andrey Baranov.
+The Festival opened with the winner of the Queen Elizabeth Competition, violinist Andrey Baranov.

-To the international arena, Dmitry Polyakov debuted his conducting career outside of his native Russia, in Poland.
-He successfully conducted a series of concerts during the International Forum of Young Conductors and the Music Festival Days of Music on the Oder, 2014.
+On the international stage, Dmitry Polyakov debuted his conducting career outside of his native Russia, in Poland.
+He successfully conducted a series of concerts during the International Forum of Young Conductors and the Music Festival Days of Music on the Oder in 2014.
 Among the works included in the concert programs were masterpieces of Western European and Russian music such as Unfinished Symphony by Franz Schubert and Fantasy Overture Romeo and Juliet by Pyotr Ilyich Tchaikovsky.

 In April 2015, Dmitry took part in one of the leading Russian projects Stars of the 21st Century with pianist Vyacheslav Gryaznov, organized by the Ministry of Culture of the Russian Federation.
 This concert was performed on the day of Holy Easter and dedicated to this celebration.
 Under his direction, the Krasnoyarsk Academic Symphony Orchestra performed the program Masterpieces of Russian Symphony Music.
 The concert included: Alexander Borodin's Second Symphony, Russian Easter Festival Overture by N.A.
 Rimsky-Korsakov and First Piano Concerto by Sergei Rachmaninov.